Calbabreaker/yacpm/README.md

 ```

 If the library doesn't exist in the remote then specify a repository and a
-CMakeLists.txt (file relative to yacpm.json or a url) for that library like so:
+CMakeLists.txt (file relative to yacpm.json or a url) that makes a target with
+the name matching the package name for that library like so:

 ```json
 {